 - Resource, Enforcement and Liability - Effective privacy protection must include robust mechanisms for assuring compliance with the Principles, recourse for individuals.

 In compliance with the Privacy Shield Principles, Bioclinica commits to resolve complaints about our collection or use of personal information.
-EU individuals with inquiries or complaints regarding Bioclinica’s Privacy Shield policy should first contact Bioclinica at 2005 S. Easton Rd Suite 304, Doylestown, PA 18901 or see Contact Us.
+EU and Swiss individuals with inquiries or complaints regarding Bioclinica’s Privacy Shield policy should first contact Bioclinica at 211 Carnegie Center Dr. Princeton, NJ 08540 or see Contact Us.

-Bioclinica has chosen the EU DPAs to serve as an independent recourse mechanism (IRM) for dispute resolution (i.e., have agreed to participate in the dispute resolution procedures of the panel established by the EU DPAs to resolve disputes pursuant to the Privacy Shield Framework).
-Bioclinica has further committed to cooperate with EU data protection authorities (DPAs) with regards to unresolved Privacy Shield complaints concerning human resources data transferred from the EU in the context of the employment relationship.
+Bioclinica has chosen the EU and Swiss DPAs to serve as an independent recourse mechanism (IRM) for dispute resolution (i.e., have agreed to participate in the dispute resolution procedures of the panel established by the EU and Swiss DPAs to resolve disputes pursuant to the Privacy Shield Framework).
+Bioclinica has further committed to cooperate with EU and Swiss data protection authorities (DPAs) with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU or Switzerland in the context of the employment relationship.
 Bioclinica maintains liability in cases of onward transfers to third parties if not supported by informed consent or contract.
 However, Bioclinica may be required to provide personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact the EU DPAs for more information or to file a complaint.
-The services of EU DPAs are provided at no cost to you.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact the EU or Swiss DPAs for more information or to file a complaint.
+The services of the DPAs are provided at no cost to you.
 There is a possibility, under certain conditions, for individuals to invoke binding arbitration.
 Bioclinica Quality Assurance and Regulatory Compliance will follow Bioclinica’s standard compliance reporting strategy to ensure each incident, associated resolution and disposition pathways are documented.

 How You Can Access Or Correct Your Information